Cognitive-Behavioral Therapy (CBT)

 The goal of CBT is to change your thought process.
 This will allow healthy and realistic responses to difficult situations.
 Many patients notice an improvement in their symptoms within 3-4 weeks of beginning CBT.

-If the thoughts, feelings, or other difficulties that led you to seek therapy are returning or worsening, call your doctor.
-If you have thoughts of hurting yourself or others, call your doctor or call for medical help right away.
+If the thoughts, feelings, or other problems that led you to CBT are returning or getting worse, call your doctor.
+If you have thoughts of hurting yourself or others, call for emergency medical services right away.

 Canadian Psychiatric Association